NLeboucher/IAssistant/README.md

 Here for each model we train and save the models to be used in the pretraining phases
 ## 2 - The pretraining
 Here we need to load the models before being able to
+## 3 - The API
+Here we use the models to make predictions

+There is a dockerfile to build the image from these predictions